 Well, we do.
+Why?
 Cell (mobile) coverage is very patchy throughout the National Parks.
 We found it incredibly frustrating to plan our trip, find accommodation and research activities without mobile reception.

 For this reason we strongly recommend you take hard copies of any guide books, maps, hiking guides or books you may need during your trip.
-We highly recommend this book:

 Total trip cost: $6,435 USD / $184 USD per day

 Our total family road trip cost was $6,435.
 That is $184 USD per day for a family of 4.
 Some hotel rooms cost more than that a night!

-Saying that, if we hadn’t overspent on a meal in Las Vegas, had opted to free camp, spent less on treats such as beer and marshmallows we would have spent a lot less.
-If you don’t need to rent a vehicle you can instantly cut these costs by a third.
+Love a road trip?
 You may also like:

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

 Affiliate Disclaimer: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites